awsdocs/amazon-translate-developer-guide/doc_source/how-it-works.md

 # How Amazon Translate Works<a name="how-it-works"></a>

 The Amazon Translate service is based on neural networks trained for language translation\.
 This enables you to translate between a source language \(the original language of the text being translated\) and a target language \(the language into which the text is being translated\)\.
 It is not necessary to use English as either the source or the target language but not all language combinations are supported by Amazon Translate\.
-For more information, see [Supported Languages](what-is.md#what-is-languages)\.
+For more information, see [Supported Languages and Language Codes](what-is.md#what-is-languages)\.

 When working with Amazon Translate, you will provide source text and get output text:
 + **Source text**—The text that you want to translate\.
 You provide the source text in UTF\-8 format\.